jessedrelick/agens/README.md

 ## Roadmap

 ## Name
-The name 'Agens' is Latin for 'Agents' or 'Actors'.
-The term 'intellectus agens' is also popular in medieval philosophy, used to describe the 'active intellect' which is a
+The name Agens comes from the Latin word for 'Agents' or 'Actors.'
+It also draws from **intellectus agens**, a term in medieval philosophy meaning ['active intellect'](https://en.wikipedia.org/wiki/Active_intellect), which describes the mind’s ability to actively process and abstract information.
+This reflects the library’s goal: to create intelligent, autonomous agents that manage workflows within the Elixir ecosystem.

 ## License
 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for more details.